-This is my second time on OKC.
-The first time around, I met and eventually married the lovely and charming seriphel.
+I am married to the lovely and charming seriphel.
 We've since decided to pursue polyamory, which we try to practice with honesty, empathy, and lots of communication.

 When asked to describe myself, I usually fall back on saying "I'm a total geek."
-Nerd/geek/dork - I'll cheerfully answer to any of those; I've long since decided to embrace it.
+Nerd/geek/dork - I'll cheerfully answer to any of those.
+It may have been an insult to me back in middle school, but I've long since decided to embrace it.

-True to form, i'm into all of the stereotypical geeky stuff: computers (programming, playing games, endlessly swapping out parts), reading (though my attention span for Serious Books is not what it once was - I blame the Internet), and Dungeons & Dragons (ask me about my username!).
+True to form, i'm into all of the stereotypical geeky stuff: computers (programming, playing games, endlessly swapping out parts), reading (though my attention span for Serious Books is not what it once was - I blame the Internet), and role-playing games (ask me about my username!).

 Beyond that, I like deep conversations about things that are interesting (which is pretty much all the things).
 I like learning about stuff I don't know anything about, and exploring new places I've never been, especially if I have a partner or a guide.